yvonen-s/tw-us-nationid/README.md

 ## Project Overview and Context
 //////////////TBD, DRAFT

 'Cross-strait' relations between Taiwan (R.O.C.) and mainland China (P.R.C.) have always been deeply contentious.
 China maintains it has ownership over Taiwan as a "renegade province" and condemns any country which extends Taiwan official diplomatic recognition.
-Despite this, for many years the two have tenously coexisted as separately governed bodies without violent conflict, and Taiwan has operated with _de jure_ independence.
-In recent years, China has escalated its threats of forcible reunification while the Taiwanese government has made increasing efforts to strengthen its policy relationships with the U.S.
+Despite this, for many years the two have tenously coexisted without violent conflict, and Taiwan has operated with _de jure_ independence.
+In recent years, China has escalated its threats of forcible reunification while the Taiwanese government has increased efforts to strengthen its policy relationships with the U.S.

 The U.S. is statutorily committed to providing Taiwan with arms for its national defense under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit diplomatic and defensive committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
 U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over authoritative regimes, alongside other political objectives.